-It's day ??? of quarantine, and you're bored in the house…and in the house bored.
+It's day ??? of the pandemic, and you're still bored in the house…and in the house bored.
 We're here with budget-friendly entertainment ideas besides tie-dying.

 Pro-tip: set a calendar reminder for the day before your free trial ends, so you can hit unsubscribe before the bill comes.
 If you decide to start paying, see if your rewards credit card is giving cash back or discounts.
-Some have started giving cardholders extra points for spending on streaming.
+Some give cardholders extra points for spending on streaming.

 There's a lot more you can try for free.
-Listen to music and audiobooks with trials of Spotify, Pandora, Tidal, Audible, etc. Sweat it out with workouts from Rumble, Peloton, Nike and other fitness services.
+Listen to music and audiobooks with trials of Spotify, Pandora, Tidal, Audible, etc. Sweat it out with free at-home workouts.
 Learn to do graphic design, cook or start a biz through Skillshare.
 Or try these apps to brush up on your Spanish (or French, Mandarin, whatever).

 In the Before Times, cancelling plans was a lifestyle.
-Now it's all about planning socially distanced and affordable ways to have fun.
-Without straying far from home.
+Now it's all about planning socially distanced and affordable ways to have fun at home.

 Skimm'd by: Ivana Pino, Elizabeth Smith, and Elyse Steinhaus